swedenconnect/saml-identity-provider/docs/configuration.md

 - [Spring Boot Reference Documentation - Common Application Properties](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#appendix.application-properties)
 - [Spring Session Redis](https://docs.spring.io/spring-session/reference/configuration/redis.html)
 - [Spring Data Redis](https://spring.io/projects/spring-data-redis/)

+:raised_hand: If you are not using Redis, but have Redis on your classpath make sure to disable the Redis health check by setting the `management.health.redis.enabled` setting to `false`.

 The SAML IdP Spring Boot Starter defines a few extensions to the core Spring Redis configuration: